Skip to main content

 Follow these steps to customize the visual and textual content of your public form:

-Step 1: Navigate to the Form content tab
+Step 1: Navigate to the Content and attachments tab

-To get started, select the Form content tab in the public form editor.
+To get started, select the Content and attachments tab in the public form editor.

 Step 2: Add a logo image